sockeqwe/mosby/viewstate.md

 }
 {% endhighlight %}

-We don't have to change code of your presenter.
+We don't have to change code of your presenter or model (business logic).
 All we have to do is to make `CountryFragment` extend from `MvpLceViewStateFragment` instead of `MvpLceFragment`.
 Here is a video of our CountriesFragment **with ViewState** support where you can see that now the view is still in the same "state" as before screen orientation changes: the view displays the list of Countries in portrait, then it also displays the list of Countries in landscape.
 The view shows the pull to refresh indicator in landscape and shows the pull to refresh indicator after changing to portrait as well.
 <p>
 <iframe width="640" height="480" src="https://www.youtube.com/embed/Ni7e5NhUEUw?rel=0"  class="videoContainer" frameborder="0" allowfullscreen></iframe>
 </p>